 Dynamometer Run.

-At the end of the cold soak period with the vehicle in default mode or in normal mode if the vehicle does not have a default mode, place or push the vehicle onto a dynamometer, and drive the vehicle on a continuous US06 test cycle until either:
+At the end of the cold soak period with the vehicle in default mode or in normal mode if the vehicle does not have a default mode, place or push the vehicle onto a dynamometer, and drive the vehicle on a continuous US06 test cycle until one of the following conditions is met:

 the auxiliary power unit starts, or

-the vehicle can no longer meet the speed trace limits of the US06 driving schedule as specified in CFR 86 Appendix I to within 2 mph higher than the highest point on the trace within 1 second for the upper limit or within 2 mph lower than the lowest point on the trace within 1 second for the lower limit.
+the vehicle can no longer meet the speed trace limits of the US06 driving schedule as specified in CFR 86 Appendix I to within 2 mph higher than the highest point on the trace within 1 second for the upper limit or within 2 mph lower than the lowest point on the trace within 1 second for the lower limit, or

+the vehicle completes six (6) full US06 drive cycles without starting the auxiliary power unit.

-When either of these conditions is met, the test may be ended.
+When any of these conditions is met, the test may be ended.
 The All Electric Range for this test, in miles, shall be the distance driven from the start of the test to when condition (a) or (b), whichever occurs first, is met.
+However, if condition (c) is used to end the test, then the All Electric Range for this test shall be equal to the distance of six full US06 drive cycles.
 Emission sampling is not required for this test to determine US06 All-Electric Range.

 Vehicle Charging after the US06 All-Electric Range Test.